Saturday, June 24, 2017

 - Because more women will suffer from postpartum depression and related illnesses in a year than the combined number of new cases for men and women of tuberculosis, leukemia, multiple sclerosis, Parkinson’s disease, Alzheimer’s disease, lupus, and epilepsy.

-- Because only 15% of the million women who get these illnesses in the US alone each year ever get treated.
+- Because only 15% of the nearly 1 million women who get these illnesses in the US alone each year ever get treated.

-- Because suicide is one of the leading causes of death in the first year postpartum.
+- Because suicide is the 2nd leading cause of death in the first year postpartum.

-- Because there’s very little funding to raise awareness and reduce stigma.
+- Because there’s very little funding to raise awareness and reduce stigma of maternal mental illness.